 So, now you know that the short answer is that you can’t entirely remove noise from photos, but you can reduce it to the point of not being noticeable.
 You can:

 - Work to avoid noise when you take the photo

 - Reduce noise in images, to an extent, in post production

 As each photo, or series of photos, is different, you’ll need to assess if noise reduction is necessary and if so, how much, on a photo by photo (or series) basis.

 If you have any questions about noise in images, let us know in the comments.

-Also, we love good news, so if our noise reduction tips have helped you to understand how to reduce noise in Lightroom, share that too.
+Also, I love good news, so if my noise reduction tips have helped you to understand how to reduce noise in Lightroom, share that too.